 Pedestal sinks are your quintessential basin option and probably the one people recognise the most.
 The benefits of a pedestal sink is that it hides any pipework, leaving you with a clean and tidy finish.
 The basin is actually supported by a fixture to the wall so you needn’t worry about the pedestal taking the weight of your sink.
 We have a superb range of both contemporary and more traditional sinks, which you can find, here.

 Wall Hung Basins

 Wall hung basins are a great choice if you’re working with a small space.
 They attach to the wall which allows you to utilise the space underneath the sink.
 It’s important to remember that with wall mounted basins, the pipework underneath the sink will be exposed and visible.
 This doesn’t need to be unsightly, however, so investing in chic chrome basin wastes and bottle traps can turn it into a stylish addition.
 You can browse our selection of wall mounted basins, here.

 The bathroom is an area of the home where space is usually at a premium.
-Installing a counter top basin is a handy way to utilise space as there’s no need to fix a pedestal.
-A counter top basin also has the added advantage of bringing a super stylish, modern edge to your bathroom.
-As it looks as if the basin has simply been placed on the countertop or vanity unit, it leaves your bathroom with a minimalistic, orderly finish and plenty of space for furniture and storage.
-If you’re looking to breathe some life back into your bathroom with a counter top basin, you can view our range, here.
+Installing a counter top sink is a handy way to utilise space as there’s no need to fix a pedestal.
+A counter top sink also has the added advantage of bringing a super stylish, modern edge to your bathroom.
+As it looks as if the sink has simply been placed on the countertop or vanity unit, it leaves your bathroom with a minimalistic, orderly finish and plenty of space for furniture and storage.
+If you’re looking to breathe some life back into your bathroom with a counter top sink, you can view our range, here.